SandraKla/AdRI/README.md

 This Shiny App was developed to create **A**ge-**d**ependent **R**eference **I**ntervals (**AdRI**) using different methods: [**LMS**](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/Generalized-additive-models-for-location,-scale-and-shape-(GAMLSS)#lms), [**GAMLSS**](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/Generalized-additive-models-for-location,-scale-and-shape-(GAMLSS)), [**Window-Methods**](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/Window-Methods) and [**Regression**](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/Regression).

+*** **Warning!** This Shiny App has not been enough validated for the basis of a medical diagnosis!
+There is no warranty for the app and/or the reference intervals! ***

 <img src="www/shiny_overview.png" align="center"/>

 ## Installation